arahman/docker-oracle-xe-11g/README.md

 ## Oracle XE - Dockerfile

-This repository contains a **Dockerfile** to create a docker container with Oracle Express Edition 11g Release 2 based off the phusion/baseimage.
+This repository contains a **Dockerfile** to create a docker container with Oracle Express Edition 11g Release 2 using [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker).
 This is a spin off from alexei-led/docker-oracle-xe-11g which is a spin off from wnameless/docker-oracle-xe-11g.

 This **Dockerfile** has been published as a [trusted build](https://index.docker.io/u/arahman/docker-oracle-xe-11g/) to the public [Docker Registry](https://index.docker.io/).